-CR 1635 Shop Practices II 2 credits: 4 hours lab/week
+CR 1635 Shop Practices II

 In this course, students practice use of hand tools, portable power tools, and woodworking machines in a safe and efficient manner.
 Students build cabinets and woodworking projects using a variety of fastening techniques.
 Laminate counter tops and finished cabinets are installed.
 (Prerequisites: CR 1612).